isaacfungg/obsidian/Mortgage Broker Course/Final Review Mistakes.md

 Words i don't know: tenet
 #### Lesson 3
+**Building Scheme**
+* All original buyers get fee simple from the same seller
+* The seller must intend the restriction to bind each lot
+* The restrictions apply equally to all lots and fit a general development scheme
 #### Lesson 4
 `Common law doctrin of notice`: A person's legal rights can be affected by their knowledge of certain facts
 * The Land Title Act has abolished the doctrine of notice in British Columbia